 The film’s main issues mostly revolve around two particular areas, firstly, the designs of the alien creatures known as ‘Mimics’.
 As whilst the CG effects that bring the creatures to life do look superb, the creatures feel a little too similar to video game enemies, as their different breeds are only distinct by colour (being either red or blue), with the remainder of their design being almost identical.
 While this is slightly redeemed by their unique sound design, it can become difficult to even tell the creatures apart when they are in large groups.
 My other complaint with the film is with its final act, as whilst the narrative throughout most of the runtime remains engaging and rousing.
 The film’s final portion ends-up becoming a little more generic after losing its main time-looping concept.

 Since even my first viewing of: ‘Edge of Tomorrow’ I’ve always been impressed by this science fiction flick, as while the film isn’t flawless and does still suffer from its cloned creature designs and weak final act.
 ‘Edge of Tomorrow’ is still a far more enjoyable and enthralling sci-fi than many may initially think.
-Even though the film didn’t thrive at the box office on its release, it seems with its change in marketing to ‘Live Die Repeat’ that many more science fiction fanatics have now stumbled across this underrated gem, and with a blockbuster as riveting and surprisingly clever as this one is, I feel it can always be praised further.
+Even though the film didn’t thrive at the box-office on its release, it seems with its recent change in marketing to ‘Live Die Repeat’ that many more sci-fi fanatics have now stumbled across this underrated gem, and with a blockbuster as riveting and surprisingly clever as this one is, I feel it can always be praised further.
 Overall, a low 8/10.